Paul72187/CV/README.md

 **Work Experience**

 **Domestic Healthcare (June 2013 to April 2021) **
-Primary Carer for my father who had multidisciplinary healthcare requirements around the clock following a Stroke, developing dementia and Parkinson's disease
+Primary Carer for my father who had multidisciplinary healthcare requirements around the clock following a stroke, developing dementia and Parkinson's disease

 - Primary point of contact for all hospital consultants, GPs, community nurses, occupational therapists, pharmacists, social services, Royal Trinity Hospice.
 My father's complex healthcare needs were constantly evolving, requiring problem-solving skills and regular adaptation to daily routines, which are vital transferable skills for entering the Tech industry.
 - Trained in basic healthcare assistant role - dressing ulcerated feet, flushing/changing catheters.
-I am always keen to learn and develop new skills and challenge my own approach to doing things, an approach which will stand me in good stead for joining the Tech industry
+I am always keen to learn and develop new skills and challenge my own approach to doing things, an approach which will stand me in good stead for joining the Tech industry.
+- Worked closely with behavioural doctors to manage my father's tendency towards violence during the progression of his dementia.
+- Offered peer support to other families dealing with a relative's onset of stroke and/or dementia - providing the relative/human perspective of the aftermath in addition to the clincial perspective.

 **RCA Consultants (June 1997 to May 2013)**
 European Research/Insight/Communications Analyst contractor